MCP Security with Veto

 What is MCP security?

-MCP security refers to authorization and guardrails for the Model Context Protocol.
-It controls which tools MCP-connected agents can call, with what arguments, and under what conditions.
-Without MCP security, any agent with access to an MCP server can invoke all its tools unrestricted.
+MCP security is the practice of authorizing and controlling what tools MCP-connected AI agents can call, with what arguments, and under what conditions.
+Without MCP security, any agent with access to an MCP server can invoke all its tools unrestricted -- read files, execute queries, send emails, run shell commands.

 How does Veto's MCP gateway differ from MCP server permissions?

-MCP server permissions are typically coarse-grained (all or nothing).
-Veto's gateway provides fine-grained authorization at the tool-call level with argument inspection, policy evaluation, approval workflows, and audit logging.
+MCP server permissions are typically coarse-grained: all or nothing.
+Veto's gateway provides fine-grained authorization at the tool-call level with argument inspection, user context, policy evaluation, approval workflows, and audit logging.
 You can allow read_file but require approval for write_file, even though both come from the same MCP server.

 Does Veto add latency to MCP tool calls?